ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Great Support & Active Development

-**NOTE: Next Big Update of this plugin will be released before 7th September 2016.
+**NOTE: Next Big Update of this plugin will be released by 23rd September 2016.

 **How to test if AMP is working or not?**

 After you install the plugin, Google will automatically index the amp pages using the amp tag and then show you the updates in the search console.